dgkogan/cse15l-lab-reports/lab1Report.md

 where zzz is replaced by your unique 3 letters from your account.

-If its your first time using this command to log into your account, you will get a message like:
+If it's your first time using this command to log into your account, you will get a message like:
 ```
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
-RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+RSA key fingerprint is SHA256:zzzzzzz+zzzzzzzzzzzzzzzzzzzzzzz/zzzzzzzzzzz.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-If its your first time getting this message, respond with yes as it will allow you to log in.
+If it's your first time getting this message, respond with yes as it will allow you to log in.

 Then you will be prompted to input your password.
-You wont be able to see your password as you are typing it, but trust that it is reading your key presses.
+You won't be able to see your password as you are typing it, but trust that it is reading your key presses.

-Once you are logged in, your terminal should look like this:
+Once you are logged in, your terminal should look like:
 ![Image][4]

 ## 3. Trying Some Commands